+H ann hagged

 Setting Description Factory Default

+A comma-separated list

+of VLAN IDs.
+Each of (Enametry)

-A comma-separated Specify which VLANs can communicate with this specific (Empty)
+the VLAN IDs range Specify which VLANs can communicate with this specific VLAN.
+(Empty)

-list of VLAN IDs.
-Each VLAN.

-of the VLAN IDs range

 from 1 to 4094.

-NOTE The VLAN feature can allow wireless clients to manage the AP.
+The VLAN feature can allow wireless clients to manage the AP.
 If the VLAN Management ID matches a VLAN ID, then those wireless clients who are members of that VLAN will have AP management access.